mikeizbicki/cmc-csci040/project_02_webscraping/README.md

 ### Extra Credit

-You can earn 2 points of extra credit if you complete the following tasks:
+You can earn +1 point of extra credit if you complete the following tasks:

 1. Modify `ebay-dl.py` so that it accepts a new command line flag `--csv`.
    Whenever this flag is specified, the output file should be saved in csv format instead of json format.

 1. Generate 3 csv files in addition to the 3 json files, and include them in your repo.